 Your novel should be between 70,000 and 120,000 words in length.

 Nonfiction: Do you have a nonfiction idea and/or proposal?

 For nonfiction, my interests are divided into two areas: “narrative” (a nonfiction story) and “prescriptive” (“how-to”):

 Narrative: I’m particularly interested in narrative nonfiction, and have sold projects in a wide variety of subjects.
-Some of my areas of particular interest include, in no particular order: art, history, espionage, military, business, memoir, animals (especially equestrian, but certainly dogs and exotics, too), nature, biography, humor, crime, health, and any unique, intriguing subject.
+Some of my areas of particular interest include, listed alphabetically:

 - A proposal, or at least an outline and a sample excerpt; and

 - Information (your platform, connections, experience in the field, etc.) on why you’re the best person to write the book.